 So if a language has good FFI (Foreign Function Interface) support, it can take advantage of all C libraries.
 Today, people may concern more about distributed processing.
 The distributed system can be heterogeneous so that we don't have to build everything in just one ecosystem.

 On the other side, a big ecosystem may contain a sufficient number of packages, but it doesn't mean all these packages and their dependencies are of good quality and maintenance.
 We shouldn't have any blind faith in it.

 So let me break this illusion, an ecosystem may be significant in some situations, but not the most important for a language.
 When we create a language, we only consider its paradigm, grammar, expressiveness, and optimizing penalties.
 These things are the most important for a programming language.

 In the past, a programming language was created and driven by a company.
 People have no reason to contribute to its ecosystem without any payment.
 So for a commercialized programming language community, the ecosystem was important, otherwise, it has grown slowly, and the investment was wasted.
 Nowadays, the programming language is mainly driven by FOSS (free-and-opensource software) community.
 The ecosystem is naturally growing under FOSS power.
-An experienced developer doesn't worry about the expressiveness of a language since it decides your coding efficiency.
+An experienced developer will worry about the expressiveness of a language since it decides your coding efficiency.

 Cons 1: Scheme is not ready for deep learning, yet

 Today, deep learning is hot.
 I'd like to introduce the AISCM project which is written in GNU Guile using LLVM JIT and based on TensorFlow.
 It works.
 It's cool, and I had some patches to it.
 However, I don't have much time to spend on it.
 So if you hope to use Scheme for deep learning seriously, I'd recommend you contribute to AISCM.